How are dental insurance benefits calculated?

 - In the sense that a dentist probably wouldn’t want to be known for charging far more than anyone else in their immediate area (a factor that would be revealed as their patients file for benefits), the use of UCR fees likely has the effect of helping to keep the prices charged by all dentists somewhat grouped.

 - At the same time, any dentist who discovers that their fees fall well short of the UCR fee set for their area may decide to raise them.
-(Discovery could come via a dentist mentioning to a neighboring colleague that their comparatively higher fees are never limited by the insurer’s UCR restriction when claims are filed.)
+(Discovery could come via a dentist mentioning to a neighboring colleague that their comparatively higher fees are never limited by the insurer’s UCR restriction when dental claims are filed.)

 Minimizing your out-of-pocket costs.